ngi-nix/summer-of-nix/README.md

 We use:

 - [GitHub](https://github.com/) for development and public technical discussion
-- [Matrix](https://matrix.org/) for ephemeral or real-time communication
+- [Matrix](https://matrix.org/) for private, ephemeral, or real-time communication
 - [Notion](https://notion.so/) for accounting

 As a participant, you will need an account on each of these services.